 Student Contribution payments received after the census date cannot be accepted and will either be returned or refunded.

-If you make a partial payment, the balance of your Student Contribution must be covered by a HECS-HELP loan, otherwise your enrolment in any unpaid courses will be cancelled.
+If you make a partial payment, you must be eligible to have the balance of your Student Contribution deferred to a HECS-HELP loan, otherwise your enrolment in any fully or partially unpaid courses will be cancelled.

 Commonwealth supported students requiring further information on financial assistance and advice, please visit our Financial Assistance page.